 This is the place to look for the most recent messages concerning the present situation.
 Each message shall bear the date and time of posting.
-Messages older than 48 hours can be found HERE.
+Messages older than two weeks can be found HERE.

 If you are reading this but have not received any email contact from me then that means that I do not have an email address for you.
 If you would like to receive the regular emails then please send me your email address at email@example.com .